RebekahStoranClarke/CourseraTidyDataProject/codeBook.md

 		* LAYING

 * "Subject"
-  Subject ID,
+  * Subject ID,
   * Identifies the subject who performed the activity.
 Its range is from 1 to 30.

 * "Feature"
 	* Indicates the feature being measured

 * "Mean"
-  vThe average of each feature for each activity and each subject
+	* The average of each feature for each activity and each subject

 ### DATA 1